-- 18.2.
+- 19.1.
+A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
+Coercion may include physical, psychological, financial, sexual and emotional pressure.
+It may also involve physical or sexual violence and abuse. - 19.2.
 Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
-Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - 18.3.
+Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - 19.3.
 A forced marriage is not the same as an arranged marriage which is common in several cultures.
-The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 18.4.
+The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 19.4.
 School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with MASH
+Contact should be made with MASH.

-19. Honour-based Violence
+20. Honour-based Violence

-- 19.1.
+- 20.1.
 Honour based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - 19.2.
-Honour based violence might be committed against people who; - 19.2.1. become involved with a boyfriend or girlfriend from a different culture or religion; - 19.2.2. want to get out of an arranged marriage; - 19.2.3. want to get out of a forced marriage; - 19.2.4. wear clothes or take part in activities that might not be considered traditional within a particular culture. - 19.3.
+Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - 20.2.
+Honour based violence might be committed against people who; - 20.2.1. become involved with a boyfriend or girlfriend from a different culture or religion; - 20.2.2. want to get out of an arranged marriage; - 20.2.3. want to get out of a forced marriage; - 20.2.4. wear clothes or take part in activities that might not be considered traditional within a particular culture. - 20.3.
 It is a violation of human rights and may be a form of domestic and/or sexual abuse.
 There is no, and cannot be, honour or justification for abusing the human rights of others.

-20. One Chance Rule
+21. One Chance Rule

-- 20.1.
+- 21.1.
 All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBV.
-Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life. - 20.2.
-Our Lady of the Angels School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life. - 21.2.
+Our Lady of the Angels Catholic Primary School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.

-21. Private Fostering Arrangements
+22. Private Fostering Arrangements